Adrian3989/DataWarehouse_SQL/README.md

-# Data Warehouse Project with SQL
+# Data Warehouse Project & Data Analysis - SQL

 Welcome to the **Data Warehouse_SQL** repository! 🚀
 In this project, created Baraa Kathib Salkini (www.youtube.com/@DataWithBaraa), I´m creating a DataWareHouse based on the Medallion Architecture (Bronze, Silver and Gold Layer).
 The main goal of this project is to demostrate my knowledge on this area by applying the Baraa's 30 hours course (https://www.youtube.com/watch?v=SSKVgrwhzus), where I learnt lot of useful things, tools and use cases for sql.
-Thank you for reading and I hope this inspires you to learn more about Data projects.
+In addition, it also includes Data Analysis (Exploratory and Advanced), which will be applied to the Data Warehouse. .
+Thank you for reading and I hope this inspires you to learn more about the Data World.
 Special thanks to Baraa Salkini, whose course was an amazing source of knowledge and I found truly educational.
 Despite of coding this entire project, materials like docs (pdf and pictures) were created by Baraa, you can find his name and Social media links in them.

 ---